pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Drawbacks

-- Large RAM (e.g., 20 GB for a 4096*4096 image and 50GB for a 8k image) is still needed to store the intermediate results.
-If you use --no-half-vae the usage doubles.
-- For >=8k images NaNs ocassionally appear in.
-The 840000 VAE weights effectively solve most problems .
-You may use --no-half-vae to disable half VAE for that giant image. **We are figure out the root cause and trying to fix**
+- NaNs ocassionally appear in.
+We are figure out the root cause and trying to fix.
-- The speed is limited by both your GPU and your CPU.
-So if any of them is not good, the speed will be affected.
 - Similarly, the gradient calculation is not compatible with this hack.
 It will break any backward() or torch.autograd.grad() that passes VAE.

 ### How it works

 1. The image is split into tiles and equiped with 11/32 pixels' padding in decoder/encoder.
+2. When Fast Mode is disabled:

-2. The original VAE forward is decomposed into a task queue and a task worker.

-   - The task queue start to execute for one tile.
+   1. The original VAE forward is decomposed into a task queue and a task worker.
+The task queue start to execute for one tile.

-   - When GroupNorm is needed, it suspends, stores current GroupNorm mean and var, send everything to cpu, and turns to the next tile.
+   2. When GroupNorm is needed, it suspends, stores current GroupNorm mean and var, send everything to cpu, and turns to the next tile.
-   - After all GroupNorm mean and var parameters are summarized, it applies group norm to tiles and continue.
+   3. After all GroupNorm mean and var parameters are summarized, it applies group norm to tiles and continue.
-   - A zigzag execution order is used to reduce unnecessary data transfer.
+   4. A zigzag execution order is used to reduce unnecessary data transfer.

+3. When Fast Mode is enabled:
+   1. The original input is downsampled and pass a separate task queue.
+   2. Its group norm parameters are recorded and used by all small tiles' task queue.
+   3. Each tile is separately processed without any RAM-VRAM data transfer.

-3. After all tiles are processed, tiles are written to a result buffer and returned.
+4. After all tiles are processed, tiles are written to a result buffer and returned.

 ****